aolayeye/Interactive_Web_Dashboard/README.md

 # UFOs
 # Overview
 This project is about using Javascript to create dynamic web content.
 We would focus on creating a dashboard that accepts user input and visually adjusts to reflect the user interaction.
 We would build the dynamic dashboard by inserting JavaScript into an HTML page.
-We would also draw on CSS and Bootstrap to build and style the HTML page and explore some chrome Dev tools to test code as the devlopment gets along.
+We would also draw on CSS and Bootstrap to develop and style the HTML page and explore some chrome Dev tools to test code as the development gets along.

-We start by building a table to hold and display the UFO data from a JavaScript file, then add filters to the table which lets users refine their search on multiple levels.
-For location-based data for example a user could choose to view results located in certain countries or even cities.
+We start by building a table to hold and display the UFO data from a JavaScript file, then add filters to the table, which lets users refine their search on multiple levels.
+For location-based data, for example, a user could choose to view results located in certain countries or even cities.
 The table will be inserted into and visually displayed by an HTML page.
-We also includ an attention garbbing header, article summary, and brief article.
-In the end, we will have built a presentation that is both visually appealing and interactive
+We also include an attention-grabbing header, article summary, and brief article.
+In the end, we will have built a presentation that is both visually appealing and interactive.

 ## Control Flow
 1. Implement a folder structure